melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

 # Introduction to Genome Browsers

-Anticipated workshop duration when delivered to a group of participants is **3 hours**.
+Anticipated workshop duration when delivered to a group of participants is **3 hours**.<br>
+Note that not all exercises are expected to be completed during the workshop.

-For queries relating to this workshop, contact Melbourne Bioinformatics (bioinformatics-training@unimelb.edu.au).
+For queries relating to this workshop, contact Melbourne Bioinformatics at bioinformatics-training@unimelb.edu.au.

 ## Overview
 This tutorial will introduce you to the genome browser format and illustrate how some freely available genome browsers can be used to interrogate a variety of data types, such as gene expression, genomic variation, methylation and many more.